2.9 Provisions, Contingent Liabilities and Contingent Assets:

 (ii) The Company does not have any transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956.

 (iii) The Company does not have any charges which is yet to be registered with ROC beyond the statutory period.
-In respect of satisfaction of charges (beyond the statutory period) relating to certain borrowings with 2 bankers amounting to H 1,00,424 lakhs (March 31, 2023: with 4 bankers amounting to H 106,751 lakhs) are yet to filed with the ROC, as the Company is in awaiting for no objection certificates from the respective banker.
-Subsequent to year end the Company has received no objection certificate from one of the banker and satisfaction of charge has been filed with ROC for the same for amounting to H 1,00,422 lakhs.
+In respect of satisfaction of charges (beyond the statutory period) amounting to ?
+Nil (March 31, 2024: with 2 bankers amounting to ?
+100,424 lakhs) and satisfaction of charge has been filed with ROC for the same for amounting to ?
+1,00,422 lakhs.

 (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.